Department of Environmental Quality

 Carbon monoxide (CO) is a colorless and odorless gas that can be lethal in high concentrations.

 The National Ambient Air Quality Standards (NAAQS) for CO is 9 parts per million (ppm) on an eight-hour average or 35 ppm on a one-hour averaging period.
 CO occurs naturally by the decomposition of organic matter.
-The primary man-made source of CO is the incomplete combustion of fuels such as gasoline.
+The primary man-made source of CO is the incomplete combustion of fuels such as gasoline, natural gas, and wood.
 CO forms when there is insufficient oxygen present for complete combustion.
-For Utah’s nonattainment areas, 98% of CO emissions are from vehicles, wood burning and miscellaneous non-road mobile sources.
-The image, below, summarizes CO emissions for the counties that contain the defined nonattainment and maintenance areas.
+The image, below, summarizes CO emissions for the counties that were former nonattainment and maintenance areas.

-Emission Summarizes for Carbon Monoxide Nonattainment and Maintenance Areas
+Carbon Monoxide Emissions Summary for Former Nonattainment and Maintenance Areas

-The concentration of CO in the ambient air depends primarily on local weather conditions and the number of automobiles in the area.
+The concentration of CO in the ambient air depends primarily on local weather conditions.
 High levels of CO can have acute health effects on humans by reducing the supply of oxygen in the bloodstream.
 Normally, blood cells transport oxygen to, and remove carbon dioxide from, every cell in the body.
 The blood cells are more attracted to CO than to oxygen.
 Therefore, exposure to high levels of CO results in oxygen deprivation to various parts of the body.
 CO exposure can aggravate existing conditions such as heart and lung diseases.
 At high levels, CO exposure can be fatal.
 Nationally, a few hundred fatalities a year occur due to high concentrations of CO, usually in poorly ventilated buildings, idling parked cars with faulty exhaust systems and residential fires.
 The danger from CO is greatest in unborn and newborn infants, the elderly, and those suffering from chronic illnesses.

 Carbon Monoxide Standard Status